cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

 Installing the add-on
 =====================

-    Install the MailChimp Advanced add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the MailChimp Light add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & Install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/MailChimp_Advanced_001.png
-        :alt: MailChimp Advanced add-on
+        :alt: MailChimp Light add-on

 =====================
 Setting up the add-on
 =====================

-    Below you will find available settings of the MailChimp Advanced add-on.
+    Below you will find available settings of the MailChimp Light add-on.

     .. fancybox:: img/settings.png
-        :alt: settings of the MailChimp Advanced add-on
+        :alt: settings of the MailChimp Light add-on

     * **License key**—Enter the license key to activate the add-on.
 You will receive this key in the order confirmation email.
 You can also see license keys for all your purchased add-ons in your HelpDesk account.
 Log in to `HelpDesk <https://www.simtechdev.com/helpdesk>`_, and navigate to the **Licenses** section:

     .. fancybox:: img/licenses.png
-        :alt: Sales & Social Proof add-on
+        :alt: Social Proof add-on

     * **API key**—Enter the API key from your MailChimp account (see more details in the `Getting API key`_ section).